International Women’s Day 2019: Balancing the Agender

 Agender returns for its second year to continue important conversations while celebrating International Women’s Day 2019 and the work of female photographers.

-Specific statistics on gender pay balance within our local commercial photography market are hard to find, but strong evidence suggests that the overall inequality currently present in Australia is pronounced in this industry.
-As of February 2019 the average full-time wage for a woman was 14.1 per cent lower than a man's.
-A quick survey of websites and time spent on sets will demonstrate that women are notably underrepresented within many top Australian agencies, and in assisting which is a standard apprenticeship to building industry contacts and professional skills.
+Specific statistics on gender pay balance within the commercial photography world are hard to find, but strong evidence suggests that the industry is not immune to the overall inequality present in Australia.
+As of 2018 the average full-time wage for a woman was 15.3 per cent less than a man’s.
+Women are notably underrepresented within many top Australian agencies, and in assisting which is a standard apprenticeship to building industry contacts and professional skills.

-We caught up with co-founders Cybele Malinowski and Angela Liang about practical ways to improve gender equality in the workplace in the lead up to the exhibition, A Balance for Better, at SUNSTUDIOS Sydney Atrium Gallery, 8-31 March.
+We caught up with collective members Cybele Malinowski and Angela Liang about practical ways to improve gender equality in the workplace in the lead up to the exhibition, A Balance for Better, at SUNSTUDIOS Sydney Atrium Gallery, 8-31 March.

 Why do female photographers require a specific platform for their work?